Skip to main content

 Photo by Innerbody Research

 As dermaceutical innovation expands, more and more promising products with new active ingredients are being thrust into the spotlight.
-One such ingredient is GHK-Cu, a copper peptide complex that manufacturers say can do everything from reducing wrinkles and growing hair to fading scars, healing wounds, and more — but is there evidence to back up these claims?
-In our guide to GHK-Cu, we’ll cover what you need to know about this peptide, including its safety, efficacy, use cases, and everything in between.
+One such ingredient is GHK-Cu, a copper peptide complex that manufacturers say can do everything from reducing wrinkles and growing hair to fading scars, healing wounds, and more.
+But is there evidence to back up these claims?
+In this guide to GHK-Cu, we’ll cover what you need to know about this peptide, including its safety, efficacy, use cases, and everything in between.

 Jump to